orouz/PicTwist/README.md

-# pictwist
+# PicTwist 🖼️ 🔀 🌈

-### pick a pic, now twist the RGBA values of every pixel
+### twist RGBA values of pixels in image elements

 ## Usage